 The C++ Standard Template Library course is case-study oriented, developing a variety of small, but useful programs using the C++ Standard Template Library, often showing the same program written in a variety of different ways.
 In addition, the course is extremely hands on: you are given a variety of assignments to develop programs using library features.

 By attending C++ Standard Template Library workshop, delegates will learn to:

 - Use STL collection classes and iterators to implement real-world data storage needs

 - Use the key algorithms provided in the STL to quickly develop efficient solutions

 - Extend the STL with their own generic collection classes and algorithms

-Participants should have a thorough knowledge of the C++ language in terms of its syntax and of the way in which it works, the nature of pointers and pointer arithmetic for example.
-Participants need not know object-orientation or object-oriented design.
+Thorough knowledge of the C++ language in terms of its syntax and of the way in which it works, the nature of pointers and pointer arithmetic for example.
+You need not know object-orientation or object-oriented design.

-This workshop is for C++ users who perhaps want to begin acquiring generic programming skills, and who need to use the provisions of the STL in a knowledgeable and insightful way.
+This C++ Standard Template Library class is for C++ users who perhaps want to begin acquiring generic programming skills, and who need to use the provisions of the STL in a knowledgeable and insightful way.